Vũ Hồng Khanh: Biography

 Born and later became a village teacher in Tonkin (Northern Vietnam), in the early 1920s, he was soon persuaded by Nguyen Khac Nhu to join the revolutionary path and became an active member of the Việt Nam Dân Quốc movement.
 In early 1928, It merged with the Việt Nam Quốc Dân Đảng (Vietnamese Nationalist Party).
 He became one of the key figures of the Party that was formed in late 1927.
 He joined the 1930 Yên Bái mutiny against French colonialists.
 He left Vietnam for Yunnan in China during the French colonial crackdown of 1930 and enrolled in a Kuomintang military school in Kunming.
 He graduated and was granted a commission in the Nationalist Chinese Twentieth Army Corps, where he rose quickly to the rank of brigadier general.
 In 1941 he took on the role of head of a school training Vietnamese, Burmese and Thai recruits.
 He became the vice-president of the "Government of National Unity" from March to October 1946.
 He later left the government and went into exile in China due to communist repression.
 During the First Indochina War, he supported Bảo Đại Solution to fight communism and gain independence in peace and freedom for Vietnam.
 In late December 1949, the Chinese Communist Party defeated the Kuomintang throughout China and forced the remnants of the Việt Nam Quốc Dân Đảng to flee to the Vietnamese border.
-Vu Hong Khanh led about seven to eight thousand remnants of the party into Vietnam via Nacham, between Lang Son and Cao Bang.
+Vũ Hồng Khanh led about seven to eight thousand remnants of the party into Vietnam via Nacham [Nà Sản?], between Lạng Sơn and Cao Bằng.
 When the French garrison attempted to disarm this army, a clash broke out.
-Surrounded and attacked by both the French and the Viet Minh, losing about two thousand men in the clashes, on January 6, 1950, Vu Hong Khanh and the remaining remnants laid down their arms and surrendered to the French.
+Surrounded and attacked by both the French and the Viet Minh, losing about two thousand men in the clashes, on January 6, 1950, Vũ Hồng Khanh and the remaining remnants laid down their arms and surrendered to the French.

-In 1952, Vu Hong Khanh served as Minister of Sports and Youth in the Nguyen Van Tam cabinet of the anti-communist and capitalist State of Vietnam.
+In 1952, Vũ Hồng Khanh served as Minister of Sports and Youth in the Nguyễn Văn Tâm cabinet of the anti-communist and capitalistic State of Vietnam.
 After communists gained power in the North, he later led a faction of the Việt Nam Quốc Dân Đảng in South Vietnam.
 During the Vietnam War, he supported the Republic of Vietnam against the communists.
 He was leader of the party from 1942 to 1975.

-In 1975, when South Vietnam fell to the communists, he was forced to go to re-education camp.
-After being released and only under surveillance, Khanh retired to his home village of làng Thổ Tang, modern Vĩnh Tường District.
-In 1992, he was allowed by the government to enter Ho Chi Minh City to visit his daughter.
+In 1975, when South Vietnam fell to the communists, he was forced to go to a re-education camp.
+After being released and only under surveillance, Khanh retired to his home village of Thổ Tang, modern Vĩnh Tường District.
+In 1992, he was allowed by the government to enter Hồ Chí Minh City to visit his daughter.
 He later died in Thổ Tang at the age of 95.

+According to Hoàng Văn Hoan in his memoir, Vũ Hồng Khanh and Nghiêm Kế Tổ held more real influence than Trương Bội Công and Nguyễn Hải Thần within the Nationalist Party, and he described Khanh and Tổ as "Chongqing's men".